 This is a two platform station which for originally the terminus of the line from Stanley Junction before the Inverness and Perth Junction Railway extended the line north to Inverness via Forres.

 The main building is on the up (southbound) platform.
 The building is particularly fine example of Tudor style.
 The architect was Andrew Heiton.
 The station was was a suitably fine terminus given the number of large Highland estates nearby.

-There was a sizeable trainshed, which is given away by the long wall on the up platform side of the station building.
+There was a large trainshed, which is given away by the long wall on the up platform side of the station building.
 The wall now features a canopy.
 The trainshed survived the extension of the line, there being an 'end-on' junction.
-After its removal a timber building, now gone, was erected on the down platform.
-Platforms are linked with a lattice footbridge.
+After its removal in 1878 a timber building, now gone, was erected on the down platform.
+Platforms are linked with a lattice footbridge added later in 1885.

 The station had two signal boxes, both opened in 1882.
 The north box was at the north end of the loop, on the west side.
 The south box was at the south end of the loop, on the west side.
 Both boxes were replaced with the present box in 1919, this box being further north than the south box which was off the end of the platform.

-The Birnam bypass cut through the goods yard and north of the station separating the town and station which serves it.
-There is an underpass for access and a car park.
+The Birnam bypass cut through the goods yard and north of the station in the 1970s, separating the town and station which serves it.
+There is an underpass for station access and a car park.
 The goods yard remains, as permanent way sidings, but much reduced.
-There had been a large stone goods shed.

 The station has had many variations of the names Birnam and Dunkeld over the years, due to its being located on the southern edge of Birnam (on the south bank of the River Tay) and close to, but slightly further away from, Dunkeld and Dunkeld Cathedral on the north bank of the Tay.

 This remarkable station and building are threatened by the 'dualling' of the A9 which may lead to relocation of the station, separating it from the building, perhaps similar to Welshpool.
 This will lead to further separation between the town and station which serves it.
 Perhaps the road should be in a tunnel.